PetrGlad/emmate/README.md

 - [ ] Copy/cut/paste.
 - [ ] Adjust tempo for selection.
 - [ ] Optimize undo history 2: save only minimal diff instead of the whole track.
+- [x] Consider TransportTime to be signed (see also StaveTime).
+There are too many conversions forth and back.
+- [x] Persist bookmarks in project.
 - [x] Have a separate edit-position and play-start cursors (time bookmarks), so it is easier to jump back and listen to the modified version.
 - [x] Optimize undo history: avoid O(N) algos; batch fast similar commands (e.g. tail or note shifts) saving at most